thunderrabbit/robnugen-journal-entries/2000/06/29Dream.md

 <title></title>
 <p class=date>6:06am CDT Thursday 29 June 2000</p>

-<p><em>I was at an outdoor table at a cafe with Susan from my old work,
+<p class="dream">I was at an outdoor table at a cafe with Susan from my old work,
-eating lunch.</em>  We used to eat lunch watching out her window while talking.
+eating lunch.
+We used to eat lunch watching out her window while talking.

-<p><em>She told me about her life update and then I described me an'
+<p class="dream">She told me about her life update and then I described me an'
 Wende's house in the manner I've done so many times, except this time, I used salt and pepper shakers as a model for the different stories of the house.

-<p>It's a 3 story townhouse," I said, stacking salt then pepper shaker
+<p class="dream">It's a 3 story townhouse," I said, stacking salt then pepper shaker
 on top of that. (both on top of a cube of paper designed to be a telephone notepad.)
 "On the first floor is the garage and guest bedroom.
 On the second floor is the living room and dining room.